schitresh/computer_science/networks/L2_data_link_layer/4_sliding_window_protocol.md

 ### Simple Stop and Wait
 - Sender
-  - Send one packet at a time
+  - Sends one packet at a time
-  - Send the next packet only after receiving acknowledgement for the previous one
+  - Sends the next packet only after receiving acknowledgement for the previous one
 - Receiver
-  - Send acknowledgement (ack) after receiving and consuming a packet
+  - Sends acknowledgement (ack) after receiving and consuming a packet
 - Problems
   - If a packet is lost
     - Sender keeps waiting for ack and receiver keeps waiting for packet